Values

 I stand for principles and policies which protect our children and their future, strong families, God given inalienable rights and our Constitution on which our Nation was founded.

 It is vital to work with government and private agencies to better manage our forests and natural resources in a responsible way that creates jobs and industry, while also protecting citizens and the ecosystem from devastating wildfires.
+We are doing this and Tuolumne County has become a nation-wide model for how to get this done.

-Finally, I believe that when you say you are going to do something, you do it.
+I believe that when you say you are going to do something, you do it.
 You don’t change who you are just to meet the current trendy narrative.
-I believe you should be open to learning and understanding both sides before making a decision.
-You should not be afraid to be wrong and learn from it.
 I believe that relationships are important in Government, but doing the right thing is more important than maintaining that relationship.
 I believe that politicians should not be afraid to be voted out of office when confronted with hard situations or decisions that might upset their constituents; they should always do what is right, just and fair.
-My standard is under the umbrella of God, the Constitution and you, the voters who put them in office.
+My standard is under the umbrella of God, the Constitution and you, the voters who put me in office.